nogdb/libnogdb/CONTRIBUTING.md

 We'd love to say **"You are welcome to contribute to NogDB!"**.
 Just three simple steps that you need to follow before we accept your code:
 - Fork the NogDB official repository (normally from `develop` branch).
 - Make your change and develop on a feature branch of your fork.
-- Submit your pull request and provide us a brief description about what you did change.
+- Submit your pull request and provide a description about your change.

 Once you have submitted your pull request to `develop`, we will start the discussion, request for some changes (if any, but we'd like to submit your PR straight away), and merge it.
 Please make sure that you basically understand and follow our development guideline prior to starting the contribution.
-However, we do not seriously restrict to the current guideline that much.
-If you have a better idea, we are always accept it.

 ## Contributor License Agreements